 Some real estate companies, like Clever, offer home buyers a percentage of their home's price back after the sale finalizes.

-That means if you work with a Clever agent, you'll not only get the expertise that helps you get the best deal possible — you could also get up to 0.5% of your home price back after closing!
+That means if you work with a Clever agent, you'll not only get the expertise that helps you get the best deal possible — you could also get money back after closing!

 Generally, buyers and sellers both pay closing costs during a real estate transaction.
 Sellers pay for agent commissions out of the proceeds of the sale, and buyers pay for fees like loan origination, appraisal, and inspection.
 That said, some closing costs are negotiable and in a softer market it is not uncommon for sellers to offer some assistance with paying closing costs to sweeten the deal.